TORRESDESIGN/chefAbuelita/docs/index.md

 ```
 Now my footer will stay nicely at the bottom of page regardless of content on the page.

+## Vite Build/Preview notes
+I found out that after finishing app and running vite build and then preview, it will only run front end and not backend.
+I will need to run the backend server as I did in npm run dev mode.

 ---
 # H1